Do you know how much protein in chicken, exactly?

 A healthy protein-rich diet is part of the human diet, and this could be your first step towards reclaiming optimal health.

-At this point, you’ve gained a sense of awareness towards the food you eat.
-This is a great step.
+At this point, you’ve gained a sense of awareness of the food you eat.
+This is a huge step.

 Don’t stop here.

 Read more and truly understand what you’re eating.
-This will change how you see food completely.
+This will completely change how you see food.
 Eventually, you’ll have a totally new and healthy relationship with your food.